adamzki99/rasp_pi_workshop/README.md

 ```

 ### Reaction
 When the action part is done it is time to think about what the workshop takers have acchived while coding.
-Some questions to help discussion:
-- How do you think that digitalization will impact different fields of expertice?
-- How might the collection and digitalization of data help your every day life?
-- What other data might be interesting to collect?
-- Is there any danger of collecting data?
-Is there any need for regulations?

 ## Wiring
 ![Alt text](wiring_schematic.png?raw=true "wiring_schematic.png")